 The filter type is strong.

-Both blocks are not intra coded
+At least one of both blocks is intra coded

 It is noted that a block size is replaced by an edge size.
 Direction of edge size depends on that of edge boundary like EDGE_VER or EDGE_HOR.